runtools/run/docs/content/reference/value-resources.md

 ##### @default

-Just like `@value`, the `@default` attribute gives a value to a value resource, with the bonus that this value will appear in the auto-generated help.
+Just like `@value`, the `@default` attribute gives a value to a value resource, with the bonus that it will be displayed in the auto-generated help.

 Example: